-6.1 Every school/academy has a Published Admission Number (PAN).
+- 6 Admission limits and class sizes - 6.1 Every school/academy has a Published Admission Number (PAN).
 The PAN is the number of places available for the relevant year of admission.
 The Admission Authority will allocate all places available within the PAN and will not restrict admission.
-The Admission Authority will not offer places in excess of the PAN once it has been reached, unless it is permissible to do so within national school admissions legislation.

-- 6.2 The Local Authority is responsible for setting the admission number for entry to reception class in Knowsley community primary schools for the 2022/23 school year.
-The admission numbers proposed by the Local Authority for each school can be found at appendix A of these admission arrangements. - 6.3 Each Academy Trust is responsible for setting the admission number for their associated schools.
-The proposed admission numbers for primary and secondary academies who adopt the local authority admission arrangements can also be found at appendix A. - 6.4 The School Standards and Framework Act 1998 requires that infant classes (reception and key stage 1) contain no more than 30 pupils where there is one qualified teacher.
+The Admission Authority will not typically offer places more than the PAN for the relevant year once it has been reached, unless it is permissible to do so within national school admissions legislation or the admission authority finds it is able to accommodate additional children without prejudice to efficient education and efficient use of resources. - The Local Authority is responsible for setting the admission number for entry to reception class in Knowsley community primary schools for the 2024/25 school year.
+The admission numbers proposed by the Local Authority for each school can be found at the appendix of these admission arrangements. - 6.3 Each Academy Trust is responsible for setting the admission number for their associated schools.
+The proposed admission numbers for primary and secondary academies who adopt the local authority admission arrangements can also be found at appendix A. - 6.4 In addition to regulations in respect of measured teaching space capacity, the School Standards and Framework Act 1998 requires that infant classes (reception and key stage 1) contain no more than 30 pupils where there is one qualified teacher.
 Schools are required to organise infant classes in such a way to ensure that they are compliant with this requirement.
-Additional children may only be admitted to infant classes in limited exceptional circumstances as described in national school admissions legislation.
+Additional children may only be admitted to infant classes that already have 30 children without the addition of a second qualified teacher in limited exceptional circumstances as described in national school admissions legislation. - 7 Special Educational Needs and Disability (SEND) - 7.1 Where a pupil has an Education, Health and Care Plan (EHCP) that names an individual school as the appropriate provision, the child must be admitted.
+Where such pupils are known about at the time of the annual allocation procedures for admission to reception classes and year 7, they will be placed in the named school within the PAN, with priority over all others.
+For placements outside the normal admissions round, a place will normally be provided as an excepted pupil even the cohort has already reached its usual operational limit, this includes infant classes as pupils with an EHCP that names the school are a permitted exception to infant class size restrictions. - 7.2 Applicants who have a disability will be considered no less favourably than others in the allocation of places.
+Schools may make reasonable adjustments to ensure that pupils are not at a substantial disadvantage.